 What is an Enrolled Agent?

-An Enrolled Agent is a federally authorized tax practitioner who has been granted representation rights by the U.S. Department of Treasury (IRS).
-EAs represent taxpayers before the IRS for tax issues including audits, collections and appeals but not litigation.
+An IRS Enrolled Agent is a federally-authorized tax practitioner who has been granted representation rights by the U.S. Department of Treasury (IRS).
+EAs represent taxpayers before the IRS for tax issues including audits, collections, and appeals but not litigation.

 “Tax law is a funny thing.
 I think it fair to say that most CPAs (EAs) know something about the federal income tax; many if not most lawyers do not.” ~ Bernard Wolfman

 Which one do I need, a tax attorney or an EA?